-The Office of Social Justice provides resources to learn about the root causes of poverty, hunger, and oppression, and we empower the church to call on those in power to improve systems and enact just public policy.
+The Christian Reformed Church in North America's social justice team provides resources to learn about the root causes of poverty, hunger, and oppression.
+We empower the church to call on those in power to improve systems and enact just public policy.

 We prioritize the perspectives of marginalized people most impacted by injustices, raise awareness, educate members, share resources, and prompt advocacy.

-The OSJ is a ministry of the Christian Reformed Church of North America.
+Working toward social justice is a ministry of the Christian Reformed Church of North America.
 It fits directly into the mission of the CRCNA, which states: “As people called by God, we gather to praise God, listen to him, and respond.
 We nurture each other in faith and obedience to Christ.
 We love and care for one another as God’s people.
 We commit ourselves to serve and to tell others about Jesus.
 We pursue God’s justice and peace in every area of life.”
-The work of the OSJ applies to every line of that mission.
-However, the office most obviously finds its place in the CRCNA by educating and equipping churches to become more involved in doing God’s work of justice in the world.
+The work of the social justice applies to every line of that mission.
+However, social justice work most obviously finds its place in the CRCNA by educating and equipping churches to become more involved in doing God’s work of justice in the world.

 Social justice ministry in the CRC developed in response to world hunger reports adopted by Synods 1979 and 1993.
 A world hunger and social justice coordinator was appointed in 1994, and the Office of Social Justice and Hunger Action became established in 2000.
 A similar advocacy ministry in Canada has operated as the Committee for Contact with the Government (now the Centre for Public Dialogue) since 1968.
 The OSJ deals with both U.S. and Canadian advocacy, and has staff positioned in both countries.
 Learn more in this Do Justice podcast episode.

-Synod has, in recent years, assigned specific work for the Office of Social Justice to do on its primary focus issues: climate, immigration, religious persecution, abortion, and restorative justice.
-Work on other issues stems from the calling that brought the OSJ to life: addressing the root causes of hunger and poverty.
-Because of the broad and complex ways hunger and poverty can be addressed, a discernment process has been outlined and approved by Synod for the OSJ to use when selecting its areas to engage.
-It asks about an issue’s biblical grounding; its significance to the integrity, faith, and life of the church; the CRC’s connection to grassroots expertise and relationship with those affected by the situation; its alignment with CRCNA ministries and values; and the ability for the OSJ to partner broadly, especially with marginalized people who are most impacted or as part of a larger Christian movement.
+Synod has, in recent years, assigned specific work to do on these primary focus issues: climate, immigration, religious persecution, abortion, and restorative justice.
+Work on other issues stems from the calling that brought social justice ministry to life: addressing the root causes of hunger and poverty.
+Because of the broad and complex ways hunger and poverty can be addressed, a discernment process has been outlined and approved by Synod for selecting areas to engage.
+It asks about an issue’s biblical grounding; its significance to the integrity, faith, and life of the church; the CRC’s connection to grassroots expertise and relationship with those affected by the situation; its alignment with CRCNA ministries and values; and the ability to partner broadly, especially with marginalized people who are most impacted or as part of a larger Christian movement.

-No. The OSJ does not target specific political parties to either endorse or criticize.
-Instead, we consistently advocate for policies that align with the work mandated to us by Synod during every administration.
+No. The CRCNA does not target specific political parties to either endorse or criticize.
+Instead, we consistently advocate for policies that align with the work mandated by Synod during every administration.
 For example, we have consistently advocated for just and humane immigration reform in the U.S. for years while administrations of different parties—Obama, Trump, Biden—held office.

 As a binational office, our work in the Canadian context is also non-partisan and aligns with the policies set forth for nonprofits by the Canada Revenue Agency.